 Tax-loss harvesting is the process of selling an investment that has lost value in your portfolio to ‘realize’ the loss for tax purposes.
 Investors can use this loss to offset taxable capital gains and potentially reduce ordinary income by up to $3,000 for the year.
-The remainder (if any) can be carried forward as a deduction in future years.
+The remainder can be carried forward as a deduction in future years.
 Is tax-loss harvesting a good idea?
 Before putting this tax strategy into action consider whether the savings are worth the risk.

 How tax-loss harvesting works

 Investment losses can reduce gains.
 For investors with significant taxable gains from investment activity, it may make sense to consider tax-loss harvesting.

 By selling at a loss, you may be able to offset your capital gains, and save money on taxes.
-A net loss for the year can be deducted against your regular income up to $3,000 (or $1,500 for married filing separately).
+A net loss for the year can reduce regular income up to $3,000 (or $1,500 for married filing separately).
 Any remaining losses over this limit can be carried forward to future years.

 Example of tax-loss harvesting:

 Olivia has $50,000 in short-term capital gains due to stock sales.
 Olivia currently doesn’t have any other gains or losses for the year.
 In her account, she has other holdings including 200 shares of BigBet company, which she purchased this year for $80/share.
 BigBet is now trading at $20/share.
 If Olivia decided to sell her shares of BigBet, she could generate an ($12,000) loss (($20 – $80) * 200).
 This would bring her short-term gain for the year down to $38,000.

 Short-term assets are taxed at higher ordinary income rates.
-Therefore, tax-loss harvesting is most advantageous when short-term gains are minimized.
-Note short-term capital gains distributions from mutual funds are considered ordinary income and cannot be reduced by capital losses.
+Therefore, tax-loss harvesting is most advantageous when you can wipe out short-term gains.
+Note that short-term capital gains distributions from mutual funds are considered ordinary income and cannot be reduced by capital losses.